A/Prof Patrick A Burr

 PhD

 The quest to improve the efficiency and cost-effectiveness of photovoltaic energy has resulted in the investigation of novel materials as carrier selective contacts.
 Molybdenum Oxide (MoO₃) has been found to be able to provide carrier separation and provide a passivating layer without parasitic absorption, and without the need for complex patterning.
-In my research I have investigated the defects of this material using atomistic DFT simulations, tying theoretical computations to real-world outcomes by predicting defect concentrations in this material under different preparation conditions.
-This was then extended to extrinsic dopants and impurities, predicting their solubility in MoO₃ under different conditions, and their likely effect on photovoltaic device performance.
-I now work as a Postdoctoral Researcher at Trinity College Dublin with Prof. David O’Regan.
+Daniel’s research investigates the defects of this material using atomistic DFT simulations, tying theoretical computations to real-world outcomes by predicting defect concentrations in this material under different preparation conditions.

 Dr Conor Galvin